jaden-jov/Achilefu/Handheld_CVG/notes.md

 # Handheld CVG Notes

-**Important**: check waveshare.io cm4 documentation for necessary changes to boot config to recognize the imx219 cameras
+**Important**: check waveshare.io cm4 documentation for necessary changes to boot config to recognize the imx219 cameras and make sure opencv is build with gstreamer compatibility on both devices

 ## PROBLEM